- Published on

 DAR optimizes for actual usage - metrics, dimensions, aggregations, and serving patterns.
 Also declarative.

 Instead of writing SQL to calculate monthly recurring revenue in your BI tool, similar logic in your API, then documenting separately, you declare the metric once: "MRR equals sum of monthly_value for active subscriptions, dimensioned by plan_type and region, grain of monthly."
-Generates SQL for warehouse queries, drives API responses, and serves as documentation.
+One declaration generates warehouse queries, drives API responses, and serves as documentation.

 Why Separation Matters